Hyundai Santa Fe owners have reported 17 problems related to engine belts and pulleys (under the engine and engine cooling category).

-The vehicle is a 2009 Hyundai Santa Fe.
-Crash was involved with the Hyundai Santa Fe.
-The vehicle identification number (VIN) is 5NMSH13E69_.
 I was a passenger in the vehicle when it crashed into a fire hydrant doing approximately 40mph.
 The seatbelt failed to lock and the airbags failed to deploy.
 The car has major damage to the underbody, front-end, the inside of the vehicle dash, the motor mounts, engine and other damages are unknown at this time.
-This engine belts and pulleys problem happened on Jul.
-20, 2013.

 See all problems of the 2009 Hyundai Santa Fe.

-The VIN of this Santa Fe is 5NMSG73D77_.
-The owner has a 2007 Hyundai Santa Fe.
+The contact owns a 2007 Hyundai Santa Fe.
 The contact stated that the serpentine belt failed, which caused the power steering to malfunction.
 The vehicle was towed to a repair facility.
 The contact was told that the belt was not under warranty, but the owners manual stated that the belt should last for 67,000 miles.
 The current mileage was 37,000 and the failure mileage was unavailable.
-This engine belts and pulleys problem happened on Tue., Jul.
-3, 2012.

-The car involved was a 2005 Hyundai Santa Fe.
 I had my SUV worked on prior to driving it home when I noticed a really loud noise that got my attention.
 I pulled my car over to a gas station filled up and tried to turn my engine over and my engine had locked up.
 I had to call a tow company which was difficult since it was thanksgiving morning and wait an hr to get it to the shop.
 I found out my ac compressor had locked up my motor and I had paid over 3000 in repairs.
 I had the power steering belt put on and I was not informed the ac compressor could have burnt up my new belt.
 Ever since I have had issues with my steering wheel feeling loose.
 The Hyundai dealership didn't inform me they had removed my fuses # 10 and # 30.
 I had found them lying on my ac compressor cover.
-This car was running hot and my motor locked up due to the ac compressor, solenoid etc. It was 11/25/11 when this engine belts and pulleys issue occurred.
+This car was running hot and my motor locked up due to the ac compressor, solenoid etc.

 See all problems of the 2005 Hyundai Santa Fe.

-The vehicle having this issue was a 2007 Hyundai Santa Fe.
-The VIN of this vehicle is 5NMSG73D17_.
 I own a 2007 Santa Fe Hyundai.
 My power system went out about three months ago.
 Luckily, I had just left the grocery store and was still in the parking lot.
 My car at the time had 26,334 miles on it.
 At first I thought it was the battery, but I had someone jump start my car, and after I drove it about three feet, I knew something was wrong.
 I couldn't steer it and coasted to a stop by a wendy's restaurant.
 I called my son and when he lifted the hood, he saw a round part just hanging there.
 I had to have my car towed to a dealer in waldorf, maryland.
 Apparently, the damper pulley came apart.
 They replaced damper pulley and belt.
 I was under warranty, but I still worry about it happening again every time I have to drive it on a main highway and in a lot of traffic.
-This problem occurred on June 3, 2010.

 See all problems of the 2004 Hyundai Santa Fe.